-- 2. Transfer Students - a.
-Complete an application form which may be obtained upon request from the admissions office on the Wadley and Opelika Campuses or the administrative office on the Valley Campus.
-Submit the application as early as possible prior to the term of planned enrollment. - b.
-Request all colleges or universities previously attended to mail official transcript(s) of academic records directly to the Registrar.
-Transcripts are accepted only from institutions, not from students.
-If only non-credit, continuing education work was attempted, a letter from an official of the college attended verifying this fact should be submitted instead of a college transcript. - 3.
-Readmission Students - a.
+3 Readmission Students

+- a.
 An applicant previously admitted but who did not enroll will be required to complete a new application.
 A former student, previously enrolled at Southern Union who has not been in attendance for one or more terms, will be required to complete a readmission application form.
 The re-enrollment form may be obtained from the college records office or from the college website (www.suscc.edu) upon request. - b.
 Students seeking readmission must request that any colleges attended during the interim period of attendance at Southern Union mail official transcripts of academic record(s) directly to the Registrar. - c.
 Students on their first academic suspension who seek readmission must apply for the "Intervention for Student Success" program and must see their academic advisor for instructions.
 Students on their second academic suspension seeking readmission must file a written appeal to the Dean of Students.
-Appeals should be submitted two weeks prior to the intended term of re-enrollment.
-The appeal will be considered by the Admissions Committee and decisions of the Committee are final. - 4.
-Transient Students - a.
-Complete an application form which is obtained upon request from the admissions office on the Wadley and Opelika Campuses or the administrative office on the Valley Campus. - b.
-Secure a transient form of permission, in lieu of transcripts, from the dean of the college most recently attended indicating the course(s) to be taken at Southern Union.
-This letter must be submitted prior to registration. - 5.
-Veterans
+Appeals should be submitted one week prior to the intended term of re-enrollment.
+The appeal will be considered by the Academic Suspension Appeals Committee and decisions of the Committee are final.